[Rollback]

 • Best Novella of 1997: a short version of Factoring Humanity

-• Best Novella of 1998: a short version of Flashforward
+• Best Novella of 1998: a short version of FlashForward

 • Best Novella of 2005: "Identity Theft"

-Ten-time winner of the Canadian Science Fiction and Fantasy Award ("the Aurora"):
+Eleven-time winner of the Canadian Science Fiction and Fantasy Award ("the Aurora"):

 Photos of Robert J. Sawyer accepting Aurora Awards